IBM/it-architecture-diagrams/README.md

 </details>
 <details><summary>IBM Plex Fonts</summary>
 <p>

-When any IBM sidebar is first selected the menu bar turns blue and the Format Panel is configured with [IBM Plex Fonts] (https://www.ibm.com/plex/).
+When any IBM sidebar is first selected the menu bar turns blue and the Format Panel is configured with [IBM Plex Fonts](https://www.ibm.com/plex/).
 </p>

 </details>